 That’s a very valuable piece of information.
 When I select the next shot, I choose a frame that has an interesting visual at exactly that point, where the audience’s eye is at the moment of the cut, to catch and redirect their attention somewhere else.
 Every shot has its own dynamic.
 One of the editor’s obligations is to carry, like a sacred vessel, the focus of attention of the audience and move it in interesting ways around the surface of the screen.

 This is exactly what I do as I work to compose my pastel paintings! – BR

 In The Conversations: Walter Murch and the Art of Editing Film by Michael Ondaatje

 Comments are welcome!

 Posted on August 24, 2022, in 2022, Creative Process, Inspiration, Pearls from Artists, Quotes and tagged attention, audience, Cartesian, certain, certainty, choose, compose, consideration, corner, direction, dynamic, editor, exactly, imagine, information, interesting, looking, Michael Ondaatje, moment, moving, obligations, pastel paintings, predict, projected, redirect, sacred, screen, second, select, somewhere, surface, taking, traveling, valuable, vessel, visual, Walter Murch.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 521.